an-yu-chen/academic.website/blog.md

     My doctoral research at the University of Manchester focused on the dynamic relationship between scientific knowledge and technological innovation, particularly within the field of green technologies.
 A significant part of my work involved linking green patent data with scientific publication data to explore how knowledge from science contributes to emerging technologies.
   </p>
   <p style="line-height: 1.8;">
-    Across three papers, I analyzed different aspects of this linkage.
+    Across three papers, I analysed different aspects of this linkage.
 The first examines how the extent of scientific citations in patents correlates with their generality and future citation impact.
 The second investigates how various types of knowledge recombination—such as interdisciplinary and atypical scientific combinations—affect technological outcomes.
 The third brings in a socio-technical lens, examining how gender homophily among inventors influences the selection of scientific publications cited in green patents.
   </p>
   <p style="line-height: 1.8;">
     This work contributes to understanding how research and diversity in scientific practices can shape the future of green technology development.